WHATS HOT

 Pregnancy can come with a lot of ups and downs, especially when it comes to getting a good night’s rest.
 Some women may find it more difficult to sleep throughout their pregnancy due to discomfort and pain, as well as an increased need to urinate.
 Additionally, a growing tummy can make it difficult to find a comfortable sleeping position.
 Pregnancy insomnia is more commonly experienced during the last trimester because the swollen uterus presses against the body and creates pressure in some areas.

-If you’re pregnant and struggling with insomnia, there are a few things you can do to yourself get some rest.
+If you’re pregnant and struggling with insomnia, there are a few things you can do to help yourself get some rest.
 Try sleeping on your left side, which can help improve circulation.
-You can also prop up your head with pillows to pressure on your back and stomach.
+You can also prop up your head with pillows to ease pressure on your back and stomach.
 If you’re still having trouble sleeping, talk to your doctor about other options that may be available to you.
 This results in common pregnancy complaints like nausea, cramps, heartburn, body aches and the need to frequently urinate.
 Fetal movement and psychological anxieties may also contribute to the incidence of pregnancy insomnia.
 While there are many things that can contribute to a pregnant woman not being able to sleep, there are also a few things that can be done in order to help alleviate the problem, so you can get the rest you need.

 Other Sleep Problems